activecollab/authentication/README.md

 1. Using PBKDF2
 1. Using SHA1

-Later two are there for compatibility resons only, so you can transition your hashed passwords to PHP's password management system if you have not done that already.
+Later two are there for compatibility reasons only, so you can transition your hashed passwords to PHP's password management system if you have not done that already.
 Password manager's `needsRehash()` method will always recommend rehashing for PBKDF2 and SHA1 hashed passwords.

 Example: